earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 plot(band_diff,
      main = "Example difference calculation on imagery - \n this is not a useful analysis, just an example!", axes = FALSE, box = FALSE, Legend = FALSE)
+## Warning in plot.window(...): "Legend" is not a graphical parameter
+## Warning in plot.xy(xy, type, ...): "Legend" is not a graphical parameter
+## Warning in title(...): "Legend" is not a graphical parameter
 ```

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R/unnamed-chunk-3-1.png" title=" " alt=" " width="90%" />